 June 28, 2017 by Tal Widerman

-The WannaCry ransomware burst onto the world's computers in May 2017, sending IT managers into panic and, in particular, organizations that still use old operating systems running SMB1 (such as Windows XP, Windows Server 2003 and below).
+The WannaCry ransomware burst onto the world's computers in May 2017, sending IT managers into panic and, in particular, organizations that still use old servers running SMBv1 such as Windows Server 2003.

-The Microsoft SMBv1 file-sharing service is old, nearly 25 years old, WannaCry exploited SMBv1 through a worm that crawled across world cyber networks into the Windows systems.
+The Microsoft SMBv1 file-sharing service is old, nearly 25 years old.
 The protocol, like most of the software developed in the 80’s, was designed for a world that no longer exists: a world without malicious actors, without the vast sets of important data, without near-universal computer usage.

 Why so many organizations are still stuck with the old and vulnerable SMBv1 protocol?
-The simple answer is, they find it technically or financially impossible to move forward and modernize all of their XP or Server 2003 machines to newer operating systems that support newer SMB dialects.
+The simple answer is, they find it technically or financially impossible to move forward and modernize all Server 2003 machines to newer operating systems that support the latest SMB dialects.

-Then there are organizations that use the more recent Windows Vista, Windows 7 or Server 2008.
+Then there are organizations that use the more recent Windows Server 2008.
 They stand better protected through the SMBv2 protocol, but are still not completely safe.
-Encrypted file sharing was initiated through the SMBv3 protocol that came with Windows 8 and Server 2012.
+Encrypted file sharing was initiated through the SMBv3 protocol that came with Windows Server 2012.
 See here for different versions of SMB protocols.

 Overcoming the obstacle

-Visuality Systems understands the danger and difficulty that these organizations are confronted with, and offer a solution that will allow organizations to continue using older Windows machines with the latest SMB protocol version.
-NQE™ is a portable solution and can solve this issue by replacing the outdated SMBv1 with the latest SMB dialect in legacy Windows systems such as Windows XP, Server 2000, and Server 2003.
+Visuality Systems understands the danger and difficulty that these organizations are confronted with, and offers a solution that will allow organizations to continue using older Windows machines with the latest SMB protocol version.
+NQ™ for Windows is a portable solution that can solve this issue by replacing the outdated SMBv1 with the latest SMB dialect in legacy Windows systems.